pyllyukko/user.js/README.md

 Hardening your often implies a trade-off with ease-of-use and comes with reduced functionality.
 Here is a list of known problems/limitations:

 <!-- BEGIN PROBLEMS-LIMITATIONS -->
+* Disabling ServiceWorkers breaks functionality on some sites (Google Street View...)
 * Disabling DOM storage is known to cause`TypeError: localStorage is null` errors
 * IndexedDB could be used for tracking purposes, but is required for some add-ons to work (notably uBlock), so is left enabled
 * Firefox Hello requires setting `media.peerconnection.enabled` and `media.getusermedia.screensharing.enabled` to true, `security.OCSP.require` to false to work.